 New or used?

-As a general rule, newer vehicles tend to be more fuel-efficient than older models.
+Generally, new vehicles tend to be more fuel-efficient than older models.
 So if a new car is in the cards, be sure to compare the fuel consumption ratings.
 These can be found on the EnerGuide labels.
 If you are unfamiliar with the EnerGuide label, it is usually stickered to the vehicle and shows the consumption ratings for city and highway driving and provides you with an estimate of that vehicle's yearly fuel cost.

-Front, rear, four or all-wheel drive?
+Front-, rear-, four- or all-wheel drive?

 If you have a choice between a two-wheel drive, four-wheel drive or all-wheel drive, choose the two-wheel drive; two-wheel drive vehicles are generally more fuel-efficient.
-Of your two-wheel drive options (front-wheel or rear-wheel) there's not much of a difference when it comes to fuel efficiency anymore (although at one time this wasn't the case.)
+Of your two-wheel drive options (front-wheel or rear-wheel), there's not much of a difference when it comes to fuel efficiency anymore (although at one time this wasn't the case.)

 Weigh your options